Getting started with Bitbucket Data Center on AWS

 AWS is accessed over the public Internet, so it is important to apply appropriate security measures when running Bitbucket Server in AWS.
 See Best practices for securing Bitbucket in AWS for security guidance on a range of security topics, including Amazon Virtual Private Cloud (VPC), Security Groups, and SSL.

-To get the best performance out of your Bitbucket deployment in AWS, it's important to not under-provision your instance's CPU, memory, or I/O resources.
+To get the best performance out of your Bitbucket deployment in AWS, it's important not to under-provision your instance's CPU, memory, or I/O resources.
 Whether you choose to deploy Bitbucket Data Center, which offers performance gains via horizontal scaling, or a single node Bitbucket Server instance, we have specific recommendations on choosing AWS EC2 and EBS settings for best performance per node.

 Smart Mirroring can drastically improve Git clone speeds for distributed teams working with large repositories.
 For an overview of the benefits to mirroring, see Smart Mirroring.
 The Bitbucket Data Center FAQ also answers many common questions about smart mirroring (and mirroring in general).